RFD 463

 Table operations

 The fundamental unit of an OxQL query is a table operation.
 Each table is zero or more timeseries, all with the same field names, field types, and data types.
 In this sense, a table is analogous to a table in a traditional relational database: it contains entries all with the same schema.
 In this case, an entry is a timeseries, which has a unique set of field values along with its timestamped data points.
-(See Terminology for more details.)
+(See [_terminology] for more details.)
 Below is a summary of each supported table operation, and more details on each are in the following sections.

 Table 6.
 Summary of table operations